RedPillAnalytics/checkmate-examples-archive/obi/README.md

 }
 ```

 * `com.redpillanalytics.checkmate.obi`: this is the Checkmate for OBI plugin.
-It enables all the features in this Quickstart.
+It enables all the features demonstrated in this Quickstart.
 * `com.avast.gradle.docker-compose`: enables running the OBIEE 12.2.1.4 on Docker environment for this Quickstart.
 * `com.adarshr.test-logger`: improves readability of output from *regression tests*.
 We'll discuss testing later on.

-With the Checkmate for OBI plugin applied, our Gradle [project](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:projects_and_tasks) exists with all the core tasks enabled.
-We can use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) checked in the root of this repository to see all the tasks associated with the `obi` project subdirectory, specified with the `obi:tasks` command.
-If we comment everything else out of the `build.gradle` file below the warning comment, the `obi:tasks` command gives us the basic default tasks for the plugin:
+With the Checkmate for OBI plugin applied, our Gradle [project](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:projects_and_tasks) will contain all the tasks, properties and configurations necessary to manage an Oracle Analytics lifecycle.
+Checked into the Git repository is the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which is a lightweight CLI used to interact with our Gradle project.
+The wrapper automatically downloads the full Gradle distribution the first time it's executed by a user, and it also downloads all the required plugins fro the plugin portal.
+This makes Checkmate very portable: there is no installation necessary to run all the backend processes.

+Let's use the wrapper and execute the `obi:tasks` command, which will show us all the configured tasks in the `obi` subdirectory:

 ```bash
 ./gradlew obi:tasks